Overview

 from pipeline_watcher import PipelineReport

-report = PipelineReport(label="ocr-report",
+report = PipelineReport(

-output_path=logs_dir / "progress.json")
+output_path=logs_dir / "progress.json",

 Use a context manager

-with pipeline_file(report, path_to_file) as file_report:
+with pipeline_file(report, output_path) as file_report:

 # ... suppose an exception is raised here, e.g.

-raise ValueError("Processing file failed due to ...")
+raise ValueError("Processing artifact failed due to ...")

 • Autofinalize the file report